-- Political and financial support from the Gulf monarchies and the West
+- Political and financial support from Gulf monarchies and Western countries

 - Major producer of phosphate and potash

-- Expatriate workforce and tourism are significant sources of foreign currency (although not during the current COVID-19 crisis)
+- Expatriate workforce and tourism are important sources of foreign currency

-- Shortage of natural energy resources and weak productive base
+- Shortage of natural energy, food, and water resources and weak manufacturing base

-- Vulnerable to international economic conditions and political instability in the Near and Middle East
+- Vulnerability to international economic conditions and geopolitical instability in the Middle East

-- Public and external account imbalances leading to dependence on foreign aid and foreign capital
+- Public and external accounts imbalances resulting in dependence on foreign aid and capital